tldr-pages/tldr/pages/common/hostapd.md

 `sudo hostapd {{path/to/hostapd.conf}}`

-- Create an access point and run in as daemon:
+- Start an access point, forking into the background:

 `sudo hostapd -B {{path/to/hostapd.conf}}`